 To that end, the pharmaceutical properties of ME-401 allow exploration of flexible dosing regimens such as an intermittent dosing schedule, which has the potential to maintain clinical benefit while minimizing immune-related toxicities common to other PI3Kδ agents, either as a monotherapy or in combination with other therapies or investigational agents.

 MECHANISM OF ACTION

 The PI3K/AKT/mTOR pathway is an important signaling pathway for many cellular functions such as cell survival, cell cycle progression and cellular growth.
-PI3Ks are a family of enzymes within this pathway that have been shown to play a critical role in the proliferation and survival of certain cancer cells.
-There are several isoforms of PI3K that are expressed in different types of cells.
-The PI3K delta isoform is believed to be important for survival of certain B-cell leukemias and lymphomas, and is understood to be important for survival of these cells.
+The PI3K family of enzymes within this pathway have been shown to play a critical role in the proliferation and survival of certain cancer cells.
+There are several isoforms of PI3K that are expressed in different types of cells; the delta isoform is often overexpressed in cancer cells of the B-lymphocyte lineage, such as B-cell leukemias and lymphomas, and is understood to be important for survival of these cells.